finos/fluxnova-docs-manual/content/webapps/cockpit/bpmn/correlate-message.md

 You can find a {{< glyphicon name="envelope" >}} button on the right side next to the BPMN diagram on the process definition and instance view.

-{{< img src="../../img/correlate-message/process-action.png" alt="Process action to correlate a message" caption="Process action to correlate a message" >}}
+{{< img outdated="true" src="../../img/correlate-message/process-action.png" alt="Process action to correlate a message" caption="Process action to correlate a message" >}}

 If you click this button, a modal dialog opens:

-{{< img src="../../img/correlate-message/modal-dialog.png" alt="Modal dialog to correlate a message" caption="Modal dialog to correlate a message" >}}
+{{< img outdated="true" src="../../img/correlate-message/modal-dialog.png" alt="Modal dialog to correlate a message" caption="Modal dialog to correlate a message" >}}

 When you click into the text input field, you can choose a message name from a list of suggestions.